The Son of Man: Similar paintings

 The Son of Man closely resembles two other Magritte paintings.
 The Great War (La grande guerre, 1964) is a variation on The Son of Man which pictures only the figure from the torso up.
-The Taste of the Invisible (Le Gout de l'invisible) is a gouache painting of the same subject.
+A Taste of the Invisible (Le Gout de l'invisible) is a gouache painting of the same subject.

 Another painting from the same year, called The Great War on Facades (La Grande Guerre Façades, 1964), features a person standing in front of a wall overlooking the sea (as in The Son of Man), but it is a woman, holding an umbrella, her face covered by flowers.
 There is also Man in the Bowler Hat, a similar painting wherein a man's face is obscured by a bird rather than an apple.

+Provenance and display

+Magritte sold the painting to Harry Torczyner in August 1964.
+In 1998, Christie's auctioned it to a private collector for $5,392,500.
+Both Torczyner and the current owner have occasionally lent the work to museums.
+It was most recently exhibited at SFMOMA in 2018.

 In popular culture

 In 1970, Norman Rockwell created a playful homage to The Son of Man as a 13 by 17.5 in oil painting entitled Mr. Apple, in which a man's head is replaced, rather than hidden, by a red apple.

 The painting plays an important role in the 1999 version of The Thomas Crown Affair.
 It appears several times, first when Crown and Catherine Banning are walking through the museum and she jokingly calls it his portrait, and particularly in the final robbery scenes when numerous men wearing bowler hats and trench coats carry briefcases throughout the museum to cover Crown's movements and confuse the security team.

+The television series Ultraman Arc makes an homage to The Son of Man in Episode 22 with its monster of the week called 'The Man in the White Mask'.
+The monster in the episode takes off his mask, and reveals a floating green apple covering his facial features.

+In the video game The Sims 4, one of the paintings that a Sim can create is one referencing The Son of Man with the man replaced by a dog, standing in front of a brick wall with the ocean in the background.
+A cat wearing a bowler hat is next to the dog on the right side of the painting.

 The green apple was an ongoing motif in Magritte's work.
 His use of it in the 1966 painting Le Jeu De Morre, owned by Paul McCartney, inspired the Beatles to name their record company Apple Corps.